 The UK does hold annual trade talks with Taiwan but British ministerial engagement with Taiwan’s democratically elected Government is severely restricted by FCDO convention due to the UK’s official recognition of the so-called ‘One China Policy’.

-As of 2024, there are 12 countries and States which formally recognise Taiwan (ROC).
-They are:
+As of 2026, there are 12 countries and States which formally recognise Taiwan (ROC).

 Yes.